-Author walking away from LT Klein, Company Commander, after orders given for leaving of Kham Duc
+Author walking away from LT Lee Klein, Company Commander, after receiving orders to leave Kham Duc

-Author showing off in required pose on bunker line at Kham Duc Airstrip
+Author in characteristic pose on bunker line at Kham Duc Airstrip

 A Christmas Gift to Remember

 It's that time of year again.
 However one views it, whether with pain, pleasure or as just another task on the "Honey do" list, for me, Christmas will always spark my emotions.